 - Watchfinders: Disrupting the traditional luxury market

 - LION Trackhire: The engineers who have ?historically solved every challenge imaginable”

 - Taking on the energy industry?s big six incumbents

+Richard Chapman, head of business services at ECI Partners, said:??As a growth-focused investor, it is an exciting time to be investing in the B2B sector.
+The increase in use of technology to drive better services and value for customers is helping to create successful, high-growth and highly-profitable B2B companies with strong customer retention rates.?
+“These B2B companies deserve the same respect and recognition as high profile consumer businesses and that is why we created this new award.
+Having provided finance to more than 250 companies over nearly four decades, the ECI team has a wealth of experience in supporting the management teams of B2B businesses and we are, therefore, very proud to be sponsoring this category.?
 “Current ECI B2B investments include: Citation, a tech-enabled provider of health and safety and employment law compliance services to SMEs; Investis, a provider of digital services for managing corporate communications; Tusker, an employee benefits car provider; Clarke Energy, the world?s largest independent provider of efficient, clean energy solutions using GE?s Jenbacher gas engines; and Reed & Mackay, a leading provider of technology underpinned business travel and event management services to the corporate sector.?

 Share this story